silinternational/idp-in-a-box/terraform/030-phpmyadmin/README.md

  - `app_name` - Application name
  - `enable` - Enable the service
  - `upload_limit` - Maximum POST size for data upload
+ - `enable_ssl` - When set to "1", enforces SSL usage for the MySQL connection
+ - `ssl_ca_base64` - Set to the base64 encoded contents of the SSL CA certificate bundle

 ## Outputs

  - `phpmyadmin_url` - The url to phpmyadmin, built on `pma_subdomain` and `cloudflare_domain`